ifxdb/node-ifx_db/README.md

 ## Runtime Environment
 ----------------------
-The Informix Python driver has dependency on **Informix Client SDK version 4.10 xC2 or above**.
+The Informix node.js driver has dependency on **Informix Client SDK version 4.10 xC2 or above**.
 Make sure to set Informix Client SDK runtime environment before running the applications.

 Say **INFORMIXDIR** is the location where you have installed Informix Client SDK.
 ##### Linux